 Koine-Greek.com is a space online for discussions of linguistics and especially Ancient Greek grammar.
 Most of the time, we are interested in the Koine period of the language from roughly 200 BCE to 300 CE.
-Theoretically, we are primarily interested in theories that are cognitively & typologically robust as well as those designed particularly for descriptive grammar writing.
+Our goal is to make technical linguistics research accessible and available for students and scholars of Ancient Greek.